MoldyMacaroniX/dashword.net/_src/posts/robtop-cancels-geometry-dash-2-2s-versus-mode-after-6-years-of-development.md

 This means Versus Mode will not be released with update 2.2, [which itself is expected to release later this year](/posts/geometry-dash-2-2-release-date-confirmed-2023/).

-RobTop said that versus mode will likely be delayed so he can fix some stuff.
+RobTop said that Versus Mode will likely be delayed so he can fix some stuff.

 ![RobTop saying Geometry Dash 2.2's Versus Mode will be delayed.](https://pbs.twimg.com/media/FuHC-6kaAAAEMus?format=png&name=900x900)